Velocity dispersion profiles of dwarf spheroidal galaxies with self-interacting ultralight dark matter: ULDM density and discussion

 For instance, ULDM has its own velocity dispersion $v_\textrm{DM}$ and the corresponding de Broglie wavelength $\lambda_\textrm{dB} = \hbar/(mv_\textrm{DM})$.
 The expression for $v_\textrm{DM}$ can be found in Appendix~\ref{Appendix: Velocity dispersion for ULDM and baryons}.
 In our further considerations, we take $v_\textrm{DM} \sim 10$~km/s (in the range between $12$ and $20$ km/s for different ULDM haloes and different models) as an estimate of the velocity dispersion in the central region of the halo.
 For this value and $m \sim 10^{-22}$~eV, we find $\lambda_\textrm{dB} \sim 10^3$~kpc which is $10^3-10^4$ times bigger than the ULDM halo size $R$.
 For ultra-faint dwarf galaxies, which are smaller than the considered seven dSphs, with a typical size $50$~pc and velocity dispersion $v \sim 5$~km/s, one obtains the ratio $\lambda_\textrm{dB}/R = 10^5-10^6$ \cite{teodori2025ultralightdarkmattersimulations}.

 The aforementioned ratio $\lambda_\textrm{dB}/R$ plays an important role in the dynamics of an ULDM halo, since it sets the relative length scale where the density fluctuations of BEC occur \cite{may2025updated}.
 These fluctuations in a BEC core can be triggered by a range of astrophysical processes, altering the ULDM density distribution on gigayear timescales \cite{salasnich2025collective, PhysRevD.103.023508}.
 These density fluctuations produce gravitational perturbations which affect the dynamics of stars in the galaxy and lead to dynamical heating \cite{teodori2025ultralightdarkmattersimulations, dalal2022excluding, may2025updated,salasnich2025collective, PhysRevD.103.023508}.
 According to the findings of Refs.~\cite{teodori2025ultralightdarkmattersimulations, dalal2022excluding, may2025updated}, the dynamical heating of stars becomes critical for $\lambda_\textrm{dB}/R \gtrsim 10^2$ when density fluctuations exhibit sufficiently long-range coherence compared to the halo size.
-The requirement $\lambda_\textrm{dB}/R \gtrsim 10^2$ sets the limit on ULDM mass, which was found in Ref.~\cite{teodori2025ultralightdarkmattersimulations} to be $m > 5 \times 10^{-21}$.
-Even more severe constraint $m > 3 \times 10^{-19}$ can be obtained from the analysis of the ultra-faint dwarf galaxies \cite{dalal2022excluding,may2025updated}.
-Therefore, this argument excludes the considered model of ULDM boson with mass $m \sim 10^{-22}$~eV based on the observations of both dwarf and ultra-faint dwarf galaxies.
+The requirement $\lambda_\textrm{dB}/R \gtrsim 10^2$ sets the limit on ULDM mass, which was found in Ref.~\cite{teodori2025ultralightdarkmattersimulations} to be $m > 5 \times 10^{-21}$~eV.
+Even more severe constraints $m > 3 \times 10^{-19}$~eV and $m > 8 \times 10^{-18}$~eV can be obtained from the analysis of the ultra-faint dwarf galaxies \cite{dalal2022excluding,may2025updated}.
+Therefore, this argument could exclude the considered model of ULDM boson with mass $m \sim 10^{-22}$~eV based on the observations of both dwarf and ultra-faint dwarf galaxies.
+However, we note that the recent spectroscopic analysis of \textit{Ursa Major III / UNIONS 1} by \citet{cerny2025no} suggests that this system may be a dark-matter–free star cluster rather than a dark-matter–dominated galaxy as assumed by \citet{may2025updated}.
+Consequently, the stringent ULDM particle mass limits ($m > 8 \times 10^{-18}~\mathrm{eV}$) derived from this object are now debated, as their validity depends on the still-uncertain nature of \textit{Ursa Major III / UNIONS 1}.